-As millions of borrowers struggle to keep up with their mortgages, deed-in-lieu services offer a path forward.
+As millions of borrowers continue to struggle, deed-in-lieu services offer a path forward.

 One of these guidelines is to allow borrowers adequate time to pursue loss mitigation options.

-Servicers had already been working with many borrowers to explore the options available to them once they exit forbearance.
+Servicers had already been working with many borrowers to explore the options available to them once they’ve exited forbearance.
 In instances where loan modification measures simply aren’t enough to pull a borrower out from under their mortgage, a deed-in-lieu of foreclosure holds the greatest potential for a beneficial outcome for both the borrower and the servicer.

 “No one wants foreclosure.
 It’s not in the best interest of the borrower or the servicer.
 Servicers want to do what’s right on behalf of their customers while making a smart business decision,” says Amy Borsi Daniel, senior vice president, Title & Close, at ServiceLink.
 “A deed-in-lieu (DIL) is a cheaper way to get a property back into their inventory without having to go through the expense of a full-blown foreclosure, which can take, depending on the state, months to years to complete.”